ckeditor/ckeditor5-angular/README.md

 To test the `ckeditor5-angular` package, first bootstrap an empty Angular package using [`ng new`](https://angular.io/cli/new) and add the `<ckeditor>` component by following the [guide](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/integration/frameworks/angular.html).

-Then, create a symlink to the `ckeditor5-angular/dist` package directory to test the `ckeditor5-angular` via this repository.
+Then, create a symlink to the `ckeditor5-angular/dist` package directory to test the `ckeditor5-angular` component via this repository.

 ```bash
 ln -s path/to/ckeditor5-angular/dist node_modules/\@ckeditor/ckeditor5-angular